 In recent years, we started to register an increasing number of botnets and ransomware attacks.

-A botnet is a network of devices infected by malware that is controlled remotely by a Botmaster.
+A botnet is a network of devices infected by malware controlled remotely by a Botmaster.
 Botnets are usually used to perform Denial of Service (DoS) attacks.
-Learn more about DoS attacks by reading our article.

 Botmasters use mainly phishing to recruit new machines to their networks.